oksusoo1/fireflutter/README.md

 ## Point settings

-- There are 4 point event.
+- There are 4 point event triggered by user activity.
+  - And there are might be more point event later like point increase by payment.
 - Each point event criteria is set to `randomPoint` in `lib.js`
 - On each event, the cloud funtion will randomly generate point between `min` and `max`. `min` is the minimum point and `max` is the maximum point.
 - Some event has `within` property. `within` property has seconds that if the action happens again within that seconds, there will be no point event.